 The report is not arduous, but does need to be completed accurately.
 If it is incomplete or inaccurate, the U.S. Department of Education will unsubmit our collective final report and ask us for additional information.

 No matter when you are notified by the IRIS system, it is important to wait until you receive your grades to submit your completed report.
-The area studies centers will try to be diligent about sending reminders about impending report deadlines.
-Screenshots from the student reports are included at the end of this document.
+If you expect any delays with your grades, please reach out to your area studies center contact at your earliest convenience.
+The area studies centers will try to be as diligent about sending reminders about impending report deadlines and thank you in advance for your cooperation.

 POST-GRADUATION: FLAS TRACKING SURVEY

 The U.S. Department of Education has instituted a mandatory FLAS tracking survey for all FLAS Fellows in an effort to collect longitudinal data on the impact of the FLAS program.
 The area studies centers will contact each of you every two years for a period of eight years after you receive the degree on which you were working when you held the FLAS award to ask you to complete a brief survey designed by the Department of Education.
 Your input is instrumental in making the case to the federal government that such programs should continue to be funded by Congress.

 The biennial survey asks questions to determine FLAS alumni’s utilization of their foreign language and area studies training, such as: